Abhimanyu (1991 film): Plot

 Amar Bakhia is now in serious efforts to end the gang of Hari, but Hari on the other hand, is getting stronger day by day.
-Shekhar gets a job at a Marwari business group and ditches Mani's sister.
-She, who is pregnant by then, commits suicide.
+Shekhar gets a job at a Marwari business group and ditches Radha for a rich woman which leaves her heartbroken.
+Radha calls him in a telephone booth one night and begs Shekhar not to leave her but he refuses to listen.
+Hari overhears the call and comforts her.
+The next day, Hari and the gang confront him.
+Radha, who is pregnant by then, commits suicide.
+Hari beats up Shekhar and confronts him hard.
 Mani, shocked by this incident, is unaware of Shekhar's involvement with his sister and indirect cause of her suicide.
 Hari decides to marry Kiran and with the help of his friends plan to start up a new life outside Mumbai.
 Amar Bakhia orchestrates attacks on Hari and his gang, leaving many of Hari's friends dead.
-Hari plots revenge and executes those responsible including Amar, and prepares to escape with Kiran.
+Chotta betrays Hari and stabs him.
+Hari plots revenge and executes those responsible including Chotta and Amar, and prepares to escape with Kiran.

 Meanwhile, Mani gets a letter written by his sister to Hari, which he misunderstands as it's Hari who is responsible for his sister's death.
 Mani informs the police about Hari's plan to leave Mumbai.
 While parting, Hari informs Mani about Shekhar and expresses regret for not being able to save her.
 On realizing the truth, Mani reveals the ambush plans and asks Hari to escape before police reaches the spot.
 But it is too late by then, as police surround him and shoot him down.
+The film ends sad as Hari dies in Kiran's arms with her crying and screaming his name.